Acorn Computers: 1985–1998: Olivetti subsidiary

-With Brian Long appointed as managing director, Acorn were set to move forward with a new OEM-focused computer named the Communicator and the Cambridge Workstation, whose launch had been delayed until the end of July 1985 due to the suspension of Acorn's shares.
+With Brian Long appointed as managing director, Acorn was set to move forward with a new OEM-focused computer named the Communicator and the Cambridge Workstation, whose launch had been delayed until the end of July 1985 due to the suspension of Acorn's shares.
 Of subsequent significance, Hermann Hauser was also expected to announce a "VLSI chip design using a reduced instruction set".
 Unveiled towards the end of 1985, the Communicator was Acorn's answer to ICL's One Per Desk initiative.
 This Acorn machine was based around a 16-bit 65SC816 CPU, 128 KB RAM, expandable to 512 KB, plus additional battery-backed RAM.
 It had a new multi-tasking OS, four internal ROM sockets, and shipped with a software suite based on View and ViewSheet.
 It also had an attached telephone, communications software and auto-answer/auto-dial modem.
 However, with Acorn's finances having sustained the development cost of the Archimedes, and with the custom systems division having contributed substantially to the company's losses in 1987, a change in strategy took effect towards the end of 1987, moving away from "individual customers" and towards "volume products", resulting in 47 of Acorn's 300 staff being made redundant, the closure of the custom systems division, and the abandonment of the Communicator.

 In February 1986, Acorn announced that it was ceasing US sales operations, and sold its remaining US BBC Microcomputers for $1.25 million to a Texas company, Basic, which was a subsidiary of Datum, the Mexican manufacturer of the Spanish version of the BBC Microcomputer (with modified Spanish keyboards for the South American market).
 The sales office in Woburn, Massachusetts was closed at this time.
 Acorn was reported as having achieved "negligible U.S. sales".
-In 1990, in contrast, Acorn set up a sales and marketing operation in Australia and New Zealand by seeking to acquire long-time distributor Barson Computers Australasia, with Acorn managing director Sam Wauchope noting Acorn's presence in Australia since 1983 and being "the only computer manufacturer whose products are recommended by all Australian state education authorities".
+In 1990, in contrast, Acorn set up a sales and marketing operation in Australia and New Zealand by seeking to acquire long-time distributor Barson Computers Australasia, with Acorn managing director Sam Wauchope noting Acorn's presence in Australia since 1981 and being "the only computer manufacturer whose products are recommended by all Australian state education authorities".